sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 {{< warning success >}}
 **Note**

 This document is just an example.
-Customise all fields, including the username, password, root password, database name and more.
+Customize all fields, including the username, password, root password, database name and more.
 {{< /warning >}}